 What is a training crate?

-Basically, a dog training crate is a small enclosed box that is specifically designed for dogs to sleep in.
+Basically, a dog training crate is a small enclosed box that is specifically designed for dogs to settle in.
 They can be made of fabric, plastic, and wood.
 But, most are made of metal and are essentially just cages for dogs.
 It is because of this, that many people are put off by them.
 I can understand that point of view.
 I’m sure you didn’t get a dog just so you could lock him away in a cage; I know I didn’t.

 Toilet Training